rackerlabs/support-how-to/content/general/ord1-cr5-cr8-data-center-consolidation-faq.md

 know if you have a specific order in which your devices should be turned off or brought back online.

-2. Rackspace will run non-disruptive audits on your devices prior to the migration date to ensure that we have the necessary access to your devices to run our shutdown scripts and identify issues that could impede a speedy return to service.
+2. Rackspace will run non-disruptive audits on your devices before the migration date to ensure that we have the necessary access to your devices to run our shutdown scripts and identify issues that could impede a speedy return to service.